bennysonson/e2scala/README.md

 - Displayable Twitter Feed
 - Filter and search members

 The project was created using WordPress, a plugin-based management framework to help with implementation.
+WordPress provides several third-party plugins to help with implementation, but for requirements that cannot be fulfilled with plugins, we wrote custom plugins to satisfy requirements.